isomerpages/sportsg-corp/media-centre/media-release/_posts/2015-10-01-post-Routes announced for Standard Chartered Marathon Singapore 2015.md

 The 10km runners will start their race at Esplanade Drive, passing by the flyer as they run on what was just weeks ago a Formula 1 track.
 They will then make their way onto the historic Merdeka Bridge before turning onto Nicoll Highway, Republic Boulevard and Raffles Avenue.

-The Kids Dash, which will become a standalone event this year, takes place on Saturday 5th December.
+The Kids Dash, which will become a standalone event this year, takes place on Saturday, 5 December.
 After the 700m race, the youngsters and their parents will be able to enjoy themselves at the 8th ASEAN Para Games carnival or cheer on our para-athletes at the various competition venues at the Sports Hub.
 All these happen right beside the 100PLUS Sports Promenade where the Kids Dash takes place.

 Chris Robb, Managing Director of organiser Spectrum Worldwide commented: “Having the Kids Dash as a standalone event this year was one of the key improvements we made after taking into account feedback from parents and participants.
 By working in partnership with the ASEAN Para Games, we aim to give the children an opportunity to learn about the Games, broaden their knowledge of sporting diversity, and open their minds to the various abilities and skills required to compete at different levels."